stairch/awesome-hslu/README.md

 A collection of projects, exercises, summaries and more done at the Hochschlue Luzern: Informatik (HSLU) :mortar_board:

 ## Contributing

+:warning: THIS REPOSITORY IS NOT MAINTAINED ANYMORE.
+PLEASE CONTACT ME IF YOU'RE INTERESTED IN KEEPING IT UP TO DATE.

 :rotating_light: Are you an HSLU student and your repos are not in this list?
 Then please create an [issue](https://github.com/eddex/awesome-hslu/issues/new) with a link to your profile and name it '`add repos of @<username>`'!

 You're also welcome to edit this list yourself!
 Please read the [CONTRIBUTING](CONTRIBUTING.md) guidelines to get started.